Collection Development Policy

 The Browsing Room collection, supported by an Endowment fund and a discretionary fund, is designed to provide access to popular books, both fiction and non-fiction, that would otherwise not be added to the Library’s collection.
 The Library recognizes a legitimate role in the provision of popular titles for the enrichment of the University community.

 With declining purchasing power and the expansion of research, Morris Library collections cannot be expected to meet the needs of the entire University community.
-Through resource-sharing via Interlibrary Loan and consortial acquisition of electronic products, locally unmet needs can be satisfied in a cost efficient manner.
+Through document delivery services, resource-sharing via Interlibrary Loan and consortial acquisition of electronic products, locally unmet needs can be satisfied in a cost efficient manner.